pudly/schmopera-hugo/content/articles/mahler-resurrection.md

 The hope came when we first heard the singers: contralto Marie-Nicole Lemieux and soprano Joelle Harvey.
 Their voices and their poetry were full of optimism - unreasonably, stubbornly so, even.
 Without warning, the catharsis came; it's that funny phenomenon where seeing someone cry is less moving than seeing someone try not to cry.

-All this is to say: Mahler is still an emotional sure thing - bravo to all.
+All this is to say: Mahler is still an emotional sure thing - bravi to all.